Should you email the file to everyone?

 A third problem is that by sending out copies of a draft that isn’t finalized, you might have version-control issues down the road, as your team mistakenly refers to or shares this old version with colleagues later.

 And the fourth problem might be the biggest; now you’ve opened the email can of worms.
 People won’t be able to resist scanning the rest of their new emails, opening messages, and jotting replies.
 You might never regain your team’s undivided attention.

 How about just describing the file to your team?

 Yes, you could simply explain to your team what you’ve been working on without sending it to them.
 That would definitely let you keep the momentum of the call flowing, and it would keep your team from being distracted by having to jump into their email.

 Now let’s say instead of an audio-only conference call, you’re hosting a free Glip video call with your team.
 You want to walk them through your presentation file.
 All you have to do is click the “Share Screen” button in your toolbar and you can show your team the file—all in real time, and without having to leave your RingCentral app.
 That means you won’t break the momentum or focus of the call, and your team won’t have to guess about what you’re describing.
-But there’s a lot more to Glip’s free screen share feature than simply sharing your screen.
+But there’s a lot more to the free screen sharing feature than just the ability to share your screen.
 Here are some other cool things you and your team can do:

-Glip is a collaboration tool, after all.
-So when you share your screen, you and anyone else on the call can mark the file or page up in real time.
+Glip is a collaboration workspace, after all.
+So when you share screens, you and anyone else on the call can mark the file or page up in real time.
 Draw circles around the cool stuff (or the really awful stuff you want to get rid of).
 Add some text notes so your teammates can see it.
 Use the “Spotlight” tool to draw everyone’s attention to a certain part of the screen.